Ethiel97/laravel_pusher_axios/README.md

 Make sure you have `npm` and `composer` on your local machine

 1. Clone this repository and cd into it
-2. Run `composer install` to download laravel dependencies
+2. Run `composer install` and `npm install` to download laravel dependencies
-3. Execute `npm install` to download dependencies
-4. Don't forget to set up the database properly
+3. Run `php artisan key:generate` to generate a key for the app
-5. Run php `php artisan migrate --seed` to run migrations with seeding
+5. Set up your database in your `.env` file and run php `php artisan migrate --seed`
 6. Execute `npm run dev` to build project assets
 7. Execute `php artisan serve` to run the project in your browser
 8. See the tutorial for useful notes